Ruth Hagy Brod

 During World War II, she served as publicity director for the United War Chest campaigns and was a member of the women’s advisory board executive committee for the U.S. Savings Bond division of the U.S. Treasury from 1942 to 1946.

-As a book author, her choice of topics was offbeat.
+As a book author, Brod’s choice of topics was offbeat.
 She coauthored The Edgar Cayce Handbook of Health Through Drugless Therapy and Ena Twigg, Medium.

 As a literary agent, she took on two famous clients each of whom came to a violent end: Allard K. Lowenstein, a former United States congressman and civil rights activist who was slain in March 1980, and James Hoffa, the Teamsters union leader, whose memoirs she was negotiating to publish at the time of his disappearance (1975).